Ryzen 7 7735H vs Xeon E-2388G

 So, is Ryzen 7 7735H better than Xeon E-2388G?

-Not in a simple one-size-fits-all way.
-Xeon E-2388G makes more sense for workstation-style multi-core throughput, while Ryzen 7 7735H is the better mainstream desktop choice for gaming, platform cost, and day-to-day practicality.
+Not really, because they are built for different jobs.
+Xeon E-2388G makes more sense for workstation-style multi-core throughput, while Ryzen 7 7735H is the more practical desktop choice for gaming, platform cost, and everyday use.

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 7 7735H is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 7 7735H is the stronger fit.
 You are getting 0.2% better PassMark, backed by 8 cores and 16 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 7 7735H still looks like the safer overall buy.
-Ryzen 7 7735H is at an unclear MSRP at unclear MSRP versus unclear MSRP, and it gives you 0.2% better PassMark.
+Ryzen 7 7735H still makes the most sense overall.
+Ryzen 7 7735H comes in at an unclear MSRP at unclear MSRP versus unclear MSRP, and it still gives you 0.2% better PassMark.

 Which one is more future-proof for 2026 and beyond?